Magento 230 November 20257 min read

 SQLSTATE[42S22]: Column not found: 1054 Unknown column 'main_table.main_table.created_at'

-The issue originates from a module that hooks into:
+The bug originates from a module that hooks into:

 PHP